 Our students and staff analyze law-making authority, identify options for changing policy, help our clients plan their strategy, and draft policy documents based on client choices.
 Here are some of the questions we tackle:

 Climate – How can states sustain their role as innovators on climate policy?
-How can local governments adapt to rising seas, hotter summers, and expanding droughts?
-Do states have the authority to reduce carbon in transportation fuels?
+How can local governments adapt to rising seas, hotter summers, and prolonged droughts?
+How can federal agencies support adaptation by states through more flexible rulemaking?